Pratap-Rawal/essay/Essay-Structure-Template.md

 The contents will be as follows:

 ## Introduction:

 Situation - Complication - Question - Answer structure.

-Situation: describe the context or background
+- Situation: describe the context or background

-Complication what is there in the situation that causes a problem or a challenge.
+- Complication what is there in the situation that causes a problem or a challenge.

-Question: What question does arise from the complication.
+- Question: What question does arise from the complication.

-Answer: what seems to be a plausible answer.
+- Answer: what seems to be a plausible answer.
 Using the Qualifier and the data available to us formulate the thesis statement.

-content of each body paragraph.
+## Content of each body paragraph.

 Mainpoint (Supporting point one):